 In This Article

-Last Friday, New York State Governor Andrew Cuomo made an announcement that had wedding vendors across the state popping bottles of Champagne: He will allow weddings with up to 150 people, provided that everyone on site has proof of a negative coronavirus test.
+In January, New York State Governor Andrew Cuomo made an announcement that had wedding vendors across the state popping bottles of Champagne: He will allow weddings with up to 150 people, provided that everyone on site has proof of a negative coronavirus test.

 The news came as a surprise to many in the wedding industry in the New York State area.
 Until now, there have been few guidelines on live events, with weddings falling under a vague umbrella category of large gatherings, which permits only groups of 50 people or less, outdoors.
 For weddings, that meant the max of 50 people was inclusive of guests and vendors.
 It left couples scrambling to determine who was VIP enough to attend and what vendors to cut, such as having a virtual DJ or no assistant on the photography team.
 Several wedding professionals were out of work.